Part D prescription drugs

 Aetna Better Health Premier Plan MMAI generally covers the drugs listed in our formulary as long as the drug is medically necessary, the prescription is filled at an Aetna Better Health Premier Plan MMAI network pharmacy, and other plan rules are followed.
 View the Formulary List

-View the 2024 Formulary Search Tool
+View the 2024 Formulary Search Tool or the 2025 Formulary Search Tool

 If there is a limit on the amount of drug covered and you need a higher quantity than what is covered your prescriber must provide a statement that says: